colmhaugh/Album-Covers-Memory-Game/README.md

 - I got error 404 message when I tried to deploy the page.
 I had to add a favicon and relevant text to the head for this to work.
 - Image for Guns N Roses card were not displaying when deployed.
 I removed the / from the begining of the source and it worked.
 - Cards were flickering so I removed onhoover.
-- Changed the Alert for the isntructions and Game over to a Modal for a better user experience.
+- Changed the Alert for the instructions and Game over to a Modal for a better user experience.
+- Added function from Free Code Camp to fix when user double clicks a card.
 - Copied the text to word doc and preformed a spell check to catch any errors.

 # Further testing